University of Jaffna: Campus

 The university is based at five sites: Thirunelvely, Vavuniya, Ariviyal Nagar, Kaithady and Maruthanarmadam.

 The Thirunelvely campus is split into two.
 The main site off Ramanathan Road contains three faculties - Arts, Management Studies & Commerce and Science - as well as the main administrative departments, library and student complex.
 The second site off Adiyapatham Road contains the Medicine faculty.
 The Faculty of Graduate Studies is based in a rented house on Ramanathan Road opposite the university.

 The Vavuniya campus is based at several sites in the town as well as in the outskirts of Vavuniya.
 The campus plans move all its functions to the spacious Pambaimadhu site on the Mannar-Vavuniya Road.
 This site houses the Faculty of Business Studies and student hostels.
 The Faculty of Applied Science is in Vavuniya.

 The faculties of Agriculture, Engineering and Technology are based at Ariviyal Nagar near Murukandy, south of Kilinochchi.

 The Ramanathan Academy of Fine Arts is in Marthanamadam and the Siddha Medicine Unit is in Kaithady.

 Organisation and administration

-The chancellor is professor S. Pathmanathan.
-The vice-chancellor is professor R. Vigneswaran who took office on 24 April 2017.
+The current chancellor is Emeritus Professor R. Kumaravadivel, appointed by the President of Sri Lanka in August 2025.
+The vice-chancellor is Professor S. Srisatkunarajah who took office on 2020.
 The current rector of the Vavuniya Campus is T. Mangaleswaran.
 The most senior non-academic staff is registrar V. Kandeepan.

 The University of Jaffna has ten faculties and ten other academic units/centres: